Sheboygan Falls, Wisconsin: Parks and recreation

-Bike trails

 Sheboygan County, the only county in Wisconsin designated a “Bicycle Friendly Community” by the League of American Bicyclists, has built nearly 39 miles of off street bike trails and dozens of miles on on-street trails.
 The 17 mile Old Plank Road Trail runs from Sheboygan through Sheboygan Falls to Glenbeulah, WI.
 This trail doubles as a snowmobile trail in Winter.

 Government

 Sheboygan Falls has six elected alderman from three districts elected for staggered two-year terms.

 Education

-Wisconsin in open-enrollment state.
-This means that families can send their students to any public school, regardless if they live in the district.
+Public schools

 The community is served by the public system of the School District of Sheboygan Falls, which accomplished a 99.3% high school graduation rate, one of the highest in the nation.
-The system has three schools consisting of an elementary school, (grades 4k-4), middle school (grades 5-8) and high school (grades 9-12) serving approximately 1,700 students.
+The system has three schools consisting of an elementary school, (grades 4k-4), middle school (grades 5–8) and high school (grades 9–12) serving approximately 1,700 students.
 The district has received awards for its use in social media and newsletters to communicate with parents.
 The district does have summer school offerings for students who want to learn year round.